 - Write or summarize reports to help lawyers prepare for trials

 - And more…

 As you can see, these professionals play an integral role in the legal system.
-If you’ve always had a fascination with the legal world but don’t have the time or desire to spend years pursuing a law degree, then a paralegal career may be ideal.
+If you’ve always had a fascination with the legal world but don’t have the time or finances to spend years pursuing a law degree, then a paralegal career may be ideal.
 It will help you enter the field faster and still be able to contribute in a meaningful way.

 Students in this program will develop legal analysis and insight as well as writing skills, learn to navigate research tools, and discover the best practices of managing legal relationships.
 Some of the fascinating courses you’ll take are:

 - Introduction to Law and the Legal System